-- (a) it is unnecessary as at the date of this Report to recommend the implementation of a scale of fees in the Family Court in respect of party/party costs; but - (b) it is appropriate to determine a scale of fees applicable to the work of legal practitioners, clerks and paralegals in, and in connection with the Family Court on a legal practitioner/client basis; and - (c) it is appropriate to continue to adopt the hourly and daily rates (inclusive of GST) set out in Table A of the Legal Profession (Supreme Court) (Contentious Business) Determination 2016 as the hourly and daily rates applicable to legal practitioners and clerks/paralegals in the Family Court of Western Australia jurisdiction as set out in Table A in the Legal Profession (Family Court of Western Australia) Determination 2016. - (d) It is the recommendation of the Legal Costs Committee, as a result of the consultations described in clause 3, that the new category of Restricted Practitioner should be introduced in the Legal Profession (Family Court of Western Australia) Determination 2016. - (e) The recommendations of the Legal Costs Committee are not intended to override the entitlement of a legal practitioner to make a written agreement as to costs with a client under the Act.
+- (b) it is appropriate to determine a scale of fees applicable to the work of legal practitioners, clerks and paralegals in, and in connection with the Family Court on a legal practitioner/client basis; and - (c) it is appropriate to continue to adopt the hourly and daily rates (inclusive of GST) set out in Table A of the Legal Profession (Supreme Court) (Contentious Business) Determination 2018 as the hourly and daily rates applicable to legal practitioners and clerks/paralegals in the Family Court of Western Australia jurisdiction as set out in Table A in the Legal Profession (Family Court of Western Australia) Determination 2018. - (d) The recommendations of the Legal Costs Committee are not intended to override the entitlement of a legal practitioner to make a written agreement as to costs with a client under the Act.

 CLARE THOMPSON, Chair.

 ANGELA GAFFNEY, Member.

 MARCUS COCKER, Member.

 JANICE DUDLEY, Member.

 MATTHEW CURWOOD, Member.

 BRENDAN ASHDOWN, Member.

+$Schedule \\ {\tt LEGAL~PROFESSION~ACT~2008}$

-Schedule LEGAL PROFESSION ACT 2008 LEGAL PROFESSION (FAMILY COURT OF WESTERN AUSTRALIA) DETERMINATION 2016
+LEGAL PROFESSION (FAMILY COURT OF WESTERN AUSTRALIA) DETERMINATION 2018